dduan/DrString/Documentation/Configuration.md

 |    Default | false  |
 |    Command | format |

-When formatting, generate placeholder entries for parametecs, throws, and returns, if necessary. `ignore-throws` and `ignore-returns` could cancel generation for throws and returns, respectively.
+When formatting, generate placeholder entries for parameters, throws, and returns, if necessary. `ignore-throws` and `ignore-returns` could cancel generation for throws and returns, respectively.